Rapid cooling of the in-plane motion of two-dimensional ion crystals in a Penning trap to millikelvin temperatures

-where $\omega_r$ is the rotating wall frequency, $\omega_c$ the cyclotron frequency, and $\omega_z$ the axial trap frequency.
+where $\omega_c$ is the cyclotron frequency and $\omega_z$ is the axial trap frequency.
 The azimuthal asymmetry due to the rotating wall potential, which is static in this co-rotating frame, is parameterized by $\delta$.
 In the rotating frame, the potential energy of the ions is always positive.
 Potential energy fluctuations are calculated as $\text{PE} = \Delta U_r$, the increase in potential energy from the the crystal's equilibrium configuration.
 The value of $\beta$ can be increased by increasing the rotating wall frequency.
 At a critical value $\omega_{r,\text{crit.}}$, where $\beta=\beta_\text{crit}$, the planar configuration becomes unstable, and the ion crystal transitions to a 3D configuration~\cite{Dubin1993}.
-Near $\beta_\text{crit.}$ the lowest frequency drumhead mode approaches zero, which represents an instability of the planar ion crystal to axial ($\parallel \mathbf{B}$) displacements.
-In our simulations, we increase $\omega_r$ to near $\omega_{r,\text{crit.}}$, such that the lowest frequency drumhead modes are near-resonant with the highest frequency $\exb$ modes.
-However, we do not increase $\omega_r$ to $\omega_{r,\text{crit.}}$, and therefore still maintain the 2D nature of the crystal.
+Near $\beta_\text{crit.}$ the lowest frequency drumhead mode approaches zero, which represents an instability of the planar ion crystal to axial displacements.
+In our simulations, we increase $\omega_r$ to near, but less than, $\omega_{\text{crit.}}$, such that the lowest frequency drumhead modes are nearly resonant with the highest frequency $\exb$ modes.